puzzle/ansible-training/content/en/docs/10/_index.en.md

 * Use 20 forks.
 * Enable colorful output.
 * Log to a file `log.txt` in a subfolder `log` with a loglevel of `INFO`.
-* Use the demo execution environment previously downloaded when running a playbook.
+* Use the `quay.io/ansible/creator-ee:latest` execution environment when running a playbook.
 * Create artifacts when running a playbook with `ansible-navigator` and put them in a subfolder `artifacts`.
 Prefix the name of the artifact-file with the name of the actual playbook.